laro/Cilia/2 Standard Lib/7 File & Network.md

 - `in.atEnd()` returns `True` if
     - the end of the file is reached (or the pipe/socket is closed),
     - and no data is buffered anymore (neither in the `istream` user-level cache, nor in the kernel cache/buffer).
+- `preferredReadSize() -> Int`
+    - Returns the preferred number of bytes to request in a single read operation.
+    - The returned value is a performance hint intended for bulk data transfer.
+It may reflect the buffering characteristics of the underlying operating system or device, but does not limit the maximum amount of data that can be read.
+    - The value may vary between stream types and platforms.
+    - Typically in the range of 16 to 256 KB.

 Cache:
 - `Byte* inBuffer`